Gin-Quin/Fa/documentation/values/optionals.md

 console.log(sum)  // will print '12'
 ```

-If you want to check if an optional integer is strictly equal to null, you have to use the equality operator:
+If you want to check if an optional integer is strictly equal to null, you must use the equality operator:

 ```fa
 sum: Integer?